DrDramas/gadget1-proton-detector-efficiency-model/README.md

 ### Typical workflow

-1. Edit `RecoverBeamSpot.cfg` to use your experiment's pad intensities (either set `padsExperimental` inline or point `intensityFile` at a text file with five numbers).
+1. Edit `recoverBeamSpot.cfg` to use your experiment's pad intensities (either set `padsExperimental` inline or point `intensityFile` at a text file with five numbers).
 2. Run `./RecoverBeamSpot` and record the fitted `(x_0, y_0, R)`.
-3. Edit `GetParticleDistributions.cfg` to use those values as the central preset in the `x_0`, `y_0`, `R` lists, and add ±1σ shifts as additional presets for systematic uncertainty.
+3. Edit `getParticleDistributions.cfg` to use those values as the central preset in the `x_0`, `y_0`, `R` lists, and add ±1σ shifts as additional presets for systematic uncertainty.
 4. Run `./GetParticleDistributions` to produce `ParticleDistributions.root`.
-5. Edit `simulations.config` to use the list of beam-spot histograms and De values from the previous step, plus your stopping-power files, energies, and thresholds.
+5. Edit `sgmc.cfg` to use the list of beam-spot histograms and De values from the previous step, plus your stopping-power files, energies, and thresholds.
-6. Run `./SGMC` to produce the efficiency summary.
+6. Run `./SGMC` to simulate detection efficiences for all proton energies.
+7. Run `python3 summarize_efficiency.py` to summarize efficiency results and their uncertainties.

 ### Tuning for your workload